Ongoing Support

 Beacon health logo

-Family Therapy: Insurance & Cost
+Family Program: Insurance & Cost

-Most insurance plans cover family therapy when it’s included in a behavioral health or substance use treatment plan.
+Most insurance plans cover family program when it’s included in a behavioral health or substance use treatment plan.
 You can verify your benefits online with no phone call required and no obligation to commit.

 100% Confidential